iZyadNasser/AlaKefak/README.md

 - Logout and access the "About Us" section.
 - Use the search feature to find specific recipes by category, area, name, or letters.
 - Manage your favorites by viewing, accessing details, and removing recipes.
-- Customize your profile with your name, password, and view statistics about your favorite meals, cuisine, and category.
+- Customize your profile with your name, email, and view statistics about your favorite meals, cuisine, and category.
 - Logout from your profile when done.

   ## Demo